ubc-library-rc/Geocoding-Web-Mapping-with-Python/docs/Getting Started.md

 **3**{: .label .label-red } **Clone the Repository**

-Cloning tells Git (a file tracking software) to to download a repository (collection of code, data, etc.) for this workshop.
+Cloning tells Git (a file tracking software) to download a repository (collection of code, data, etc.) for this workshop.
 In the new terminal window that opens, paste this command and hit enter:

 		git clone https://github.com/ubc-library-rc/Geocoding-Web-Mapping-with-Python/